Generic Name: fingolimod hydrochloride

 Peripheral lymphocyte count increases are evident within days of stopping fingolimod treatment and typically normal counts are reached within 1 to 2 months.

-The immunogenicity of keyhole limpet Hemocyanin (KLH) and pneumococcal polysaccharide vaccine (PPV-23) immunization were assessed by IgM and IgG titers in a steady-state, randomized, placebo-controlled study in healthy volunteers.
-Compared to placebo, antigen-specific IgM titers were decreased by 91% and 25% in response to KLH and PPV, respectively, in subjects on Gilenya 0.5 mg.
-Similarly, IgG titers were decreased by 45% and 50%, in response to KLH and PPV, respectively, in subjects on Gilenya 0.5 mg daily compared to placebo.
-The responder rate for Gilenya 0.5 mg as measured by the number of subjects with a > 4-fold increase in KLH IgG was comparable to placebo and 25% lower for PPV-23 IgG, while the number of subjects with a > 4 fold increase in KLH and PPV-23 IgM was 75% and 40% lower, respectively, compared to placebo.
+In the first study, the immunogenicity of keyhole limpet hemocyanin (KLH) and pneumococcal polysaccharide vaccine (PPV-23) immunization were assessed by IgM and IgG titers in a steady-state, randomized, placebo-controlled study in healthy adult volunteers.
+Compared to placebo, antigen-specific IgM titers were decreased by 91% and 25% in response to KLH and PPV-23, respectively, in subjects on Gilenya 0.5 mg.
+Similarly, IgG titers were decreased by 45% and 50%, in response to KLH and PPV-23, respectively, in subjects on Gilenya 0.5 mg daily compared to placebo.
+The responder rate for Gilenya 0.5 mg as measured by the number of subjects with a > 4-fold increase in KLH IgG was comparable to placebo and 25% lower for PPV-23 IgG, while the number of subjects with a > 4-fold increase in KLH and PPV-23 IgM was 75% and 40% lower, respectively, compared to placebo.
 The capacity to mount a skin delayed-type hypersensitivity reaction to Candida and tetanus toxoid was decreased by approximately 30% in subjects on Gilenya 0.5 mg daily, compared to placebo.
 Immunologic responses were further decreased with fingolimod 1.25 mg (a dose higher than recommended in MS) [see Warnings and Precautions (5.2)].

-In a 14-day placebo-controlled study of patients with moderate asthma, no effect was seen for Gilenya 0.5mg (recommended dose in MS).
-A 10% reduction in mean FEV1 at 6 hour after dosing was observed in patients receiving fingolimod 1.25 mg (a dose higher than recommended for use in MS) on Day 10 of treatment.
-Fingolimod 1.25 mg was associated with a 5-fold increase in the use of rescue short acting beta-agonists.
+In a 14-day placebo-controlled study of adult patients with moderate asthma, no effect was seen for Gilenya 0.5 mg (recommended dose in MS).
+A 10% reduction in mean FEV1 at 6 hours after dosing was observed in adult patients receiving fingolimod 1.25 mg (a dose higher than recommended for use in MS) on Day 10 of treatment.
+Fingolimod 1.25 mg was associated with a 5-fold increase in the use of rescue short-acting beta-agonists.

 The Tmax of fingolimod is 12-16 hours.
 The apparent absolute oral bioavailability is 93%.

-Food intake does not alter Cmax or exposure (AUC) of fingolimod or fingolimod-phosphate.
-Therefore Gilenya may be taken without regard to meals.
+Food intake does not alter Cmax or (AUC) of fingolimod or fingolimod-phosphate.
+Therefore, Gilenya may be taken without regard to meals.